BioNanomics/.github/profile/README.md

 BioNanomics is creating a revolutionary laboratory environment where students and interns can perform cutting-edge research experiments in synthetic biology while developing innovative techniques for automating scientific processes.

 ### 🎓 Educational Impact
 We're partnering with colleges and high schools in our community to reimagine how the next generation approaches scientific discovery.
+Our comprehensive programs include:

+#### 🔧 The REFINERY
+Our dedicated workshop space where area high schools can build, prototype, and innovate.
+The REFINERY provides students with access to professional-grade tools and mentorship for hands-on learning experiences.

+#### 🤖 FIRST Robotics Competition (FRC)
+We actively support FRC teams and robotics education, fostering skills in engineering, programming, and collaborative problem-solving that translate directly to scientific research and automation.

+#### 🏢 Electric Works Practice Field
+Located in Building 21 at Electric Works downtown, our practice field serves as a hub for robotics teams and STEM activities, providing a dedicated space for testing, iteration, and competition preparation.

-Our program provides hands-on experience in:
+**Our programs offer hands-on experience in:**
 - Synthetic biology research
 - Laboratory automation techniques
 - Nanobiology innovations
+- Robotics and engineering design
+- Prototyping and fabrication
 - Scientific process development

+### 🏭 Our Facilities
+- **The REFINERY**: State-of-the-art workshop for high school prototyping and building
+- **Electric Works Practice Field**: Downtown robotics practice space in Building 21
+- **Research Laboratory**: Advanced facilities for synthetic biology experiments
+- **Automation Development Center**: Dedicated space for scientific process innovation

 ### 🤝 Get Involved
 - **Students & Interns**: Join our research programs